Indiana Rules of Court

 (A) Appropriate Court.
 An application for an order to a party to compel discovery may be made to the Tax Court, or alternatively, on matters relating to a deposition or an order under Trial Rule 34, to a court in the county where the deposition is being taken or where compliance is to be made.
 Application for an order to compel discovery directed to a deponent who is not a party shall be made to a court in the county where the deposition is being taken or to the Tax Court.

-(B) Sanctions by the Court in the County Where Deposition Is Taken or by the Tax Court.
-If a defendant fails to be sworn or to answer a question after being directed to do so by the court in the county in which the deposition is being taken or by the Tax Court, the failure may be considered a contempt of that court.
+(B) Sanctions.
+If a deponent fails to be sworn or to answer a question after being directed to do so by the court in the county in which the deposition is being taken or by the Tax Court, the failure may be considered a contempt of that court.

-(A) All evidentiary hearings shall be conducted in Allen County, Jefferson County, Lake County, Marion County, St. Joseph County, Vanderburgh County or Vigo County.
-A taxpayer who appeals to the Tax Court shall, at the time the appeal is filed, file a written election as to the county in which the evidentiary hearings in the appeal shall be conducted.
+(A) Location of Hearings.
+All hearings, including but not limited to evidentiary hearings, trials, oral arguments, and hearings on motions, shall be conducted in Allen County, Jefferson County, Lake County, Marion County, St. Joseph County, Vanderburgh County, or Vigo County.
+A taxpayer who appeals to the Tax Court shall, at the time the appeal is filed, file a written election as to the county in which the hearings in the appeal shall be conducted.
 If the taxpayer is an appellee in an appeal to the Tax Court, the taxpayer shall file such written election within thirty (30) days after receiving notice of the appeal.
-If no such written election is timely filed, evidentiary hearings shall be conducted in Marion County unless otherwise ordered by the Court.
+If no such written election is timely filed, hearings shall be conducted in Marion County unless otherwise ordered by the Court.

-(B) All original tax appeals shall be tried to the Court without a jury.
+(B) No Jury Trials.
+All appeals shall be tried to the Tax Court without a jury.

-(A) Effect.
-The Court shall determine the facts and judgment shall be entered thereon pursuant to Trial Rule 58.
+The Tax Court shall determine the facts and judgment shall be entered thereon pursuant to Trial Rule 58.
 The Court shall render its decisions in writing.
-The Court shall make special findings of fact without request
+The Tax Court shall make special findings of fact without request:

 (1) in granting or refusing preliminary injunctions, including injunctions against collection of any tax;